ShehabEl-DeenAlalkamy/udaconnect/docs/architecture-decisions.md

       - is fast.
       - is more structured.
       - leverages HTTP/2 which means overall better security and performance.
-    - PersonService GetPersons() method will be used to retrieve all the persons.
+    - PersonService ListPersons() method will be used to retrieve all the persons.
     - in the future, when the 'person' table gets crowded, gRPC will reduce the payload size since it's being serialized in binary data format.
     - since gRPC is not as widely adopted as REST APIs, it makes sense to leverage gRPC for internal microservices communication.